Definition of cheese

 17. Gruyère cheese

-Gruyere is a semi-hard yellow Swiss cheese, it is named after the town Gruyere.
-It has small pea size holes and a smooth relatively hard texture.
-Gruyere cheese has a grainy texture, and salty flavor, it comes in many varieties depending on the age.
+Gruyere is a semi-hard yellow Swiss cheese, known for its firm texture and rich, nutty flavor. it is named after the town Gruyere.
+It has small pea-sized holes and a smooth relatively hard texture.
+Gruyere cheese has a grainy texture and salty flavour, it comes in many varieties depending on the age.

 Origin of cheese: Switzerland